jorenretel/phd_thesis/chapters/chapter4-isotope_shift/text.md

 Table: For every amino acid there is a labeled sample where the intra-residual peaks are best resolved.
 For some residue types, multiple spectra could be used as a reference spectrum in which case the one specifically used in this study is listed.
 For methionine, there is no labeling scheme in which the Cα-Cβ is separated well from other peaks.
 Therefore the Cα-Cγ peak is used.
 The Cγ chemical shift can not be observed in ^1^H-detected spectra and only the Cα shift can be used directly.
 Further support for the assignment is given by sequential cross peaks.{#tbl:prefered_samples}

 \normalsize

+However, if the Cα-Cβ combination in a strip of the deuterated sample corresponds to a very crowded area of the uniformly labeled ^13^C-^13^C correlation, it can sometimes be easier to sequentially assign the spin system purely based on matching strips in the ^1^H-detected spectra first.
+The reason why the crowding in the uniformly labeled sample matters here is that for a degenerate Cα-Cβ combination it is not known yet to which residue-specifically labeled sample it belongs.
+Therefore the peaks from different residue-specifically virtually still overlap.
+Of course finding the i+1 strip is also harder for very degenerate Cα-Cβ combinations, but at least the peak positions in the ^13^C-dimensions of the matching strips should fit almost perfectly because of the lack of isotope shift within spectra recorded using the same sample.
+Also, when the hcaCBcacoNH and hcoCAcoNH peaks in the strip correspond to a less degenerate Cα-Cβ combination the assignment can be easily extended in the N-terminal direction.
+After the sequential assignment of a particular spin system is done, it is a lot easier to find the corresponding ^13^C-detected spin system since now the residue type is known, which limits the choice between possible spin systems and it is clear which of the residue specific labeled ^13^C-^13^C correlations to use to find the matching Cα-Cβ peak.
+If it is still not clear which Cα-Cβ peak should be chosen, the exact resonance frequencies in the protonated samples can be found by looking at sequential cross-peaks instead of just at the Cα-Cβ peaks.
+When the strip has already been sequentially assigned, this becomes a lot more trivial since often the correct ^13^C chemical shifts of the neighboring spin system in the protonated sample are already known.
+In practice, there is no sharp distinction between the two strategies, since they can basically be used at the same time.
+In solution NMR the situation is similar.
+Often the entire backbone is assigned first before the TOCSY spectra are used to find the side-chain chemical shifts.
+However, in many cases, they are consulted already during the sequential assignment process to aid residue typing.

 ## Final extent of the assignment